GoogleCloudPlatform/kubernetes-workshops/bring-up/local-docker.md

 ```
 ## Windows / Mac OS X

-Create an ssh tunnel for kubectl to talk to your cluster
+In another terminal, create an ssh tunnel for kubectl to talk to your cluster.
+Leave this running.

 ```
 docker-machine ssh $(docker-machine active) -N -L 8080:localhost:8080